Where to find death records

 If a man who was old enough to be conscripted during the First or Second World Wars disappears from records then it’s worth checking the Commonwealth War Graves Commission database to see if he was killed in action.
 Military death records won’t appear in the civilian death indexes for England and Wales.
 Although the GRO was responsible for recording military deaths, it did so in separate indexes, often less detailed than their civilian counterparts.
 Various indexes have been pulled together from the GRO and The National Archives to form the ‘British Armed Forces and Overseas Deaths and Burials’ collection on Findmypast, which can be used to apply for a copy of an overseas death certificate from the GRO.
 You may also find your ancestor mentioned in other registers compiled by the War Office, Admiralty and Ministry of Defence on Findmypast and Ancestry, like the Army Registers of Soldiers’ Effects, 1901-1929, which usually name next-of-kin.

-Unfortunately some RAF deaths outside of the two world wars are difficult to trace because there isn’t a special casualty roll for them.
+Unfortunately some RAF deaths outside of the two World Wars are difficult to trace because there isn’t a special casualty roll for them.
 You might find some registered as army or civilian deaths instead, but if you know where your RAF ancestor was stationed you can search the RAF Chaplaincy miscellaneous registers of burials and graves from 1919 onwards in series AIR 82 at The National Archives.

 5. Pauper deaths

 Check for further Poor Law records for people who died in the workhouse.
 Settlement examinations and admission registers may give information about extended family members, which is useful for establishing whether a workhouse death certificate is for the correct person since workhouse deaths were frequently registered by the master or medical officer rather than next-of-kin.
+Bear in mind that some poor people went to the workhouse infirmary to seek medical care, so your ancestor may have died in the workhouse even if they weren't a workhouse resident.

 6. Burial registers

 Parish burial registers are the most obvious place to search for a death in England or Wales prior to July 1837, but they can still be useful after that date as they sometimes offer additional information to death indexes and certificates, like religious denomination and middle names.
 People buried by their local church will be listed in Anglican parish registers held at the county archive, some of which have been digitised on Ancestry and Findmypast, and there are additional free indexes at FamilySearch and FreeREG.
+In Scotland, some parish burial records are available on ScotlandsPeople.

 From the 19th century onwards an increasing number of people were buried in non-denominational cemeteries, many of them now managed by local councils.
 A vast number of municipal and privately owned cemetery registers can be searched at Deceased Online, including cremation registers.
 The burial registers on Deceased Online usually indicate whether anybody else was buried in the same grave and come with a plot number and handy maps.